PAT Guides

 Welcome to Exams.Ninja’s 6-Month Preparation Timeline for the PAT.

-The Physics Aptitude Test (PAT) is the admissions test that you will be taking if you’re applying to Oxford Physics or Oxford Physics and Philosophy.
+The Physics Aptitude Test (PAT) is the admissions test that you will be taking if you’re applying to Oxford Physics or Oxford Physics and Philosophy and more.
 This test is one of the major milestones in your application and the results from it will have a lasting effect on whether the admissions team sees you as a credible candidate.
 Therefore, you need to make sure you’re well prepared, which is exactly what this guide is here to help you with!
 Alongside an Oxford Physics Graduate and PAT expert, let’s take a deep dive into how you can use the six months before the test date to boost your chances of success!

 May